 Highly Effective Natural Therapies for Migraine Headaches

-If you go to your doctor for your migraine headaches, she will most likely prescribe a prescription drug.
+If you go to your doctor for your migraine headaches, he/she will most likely prescribe a prescription drug.
 Anti-migraine drugs such as Topamax, Depakote or Inderal can lower migraine frequency by about 50 percent in about 50 percent of migraine sufferers.
-Yet, so can a dozen natural therapies.
-So, which would you choose: a prescription or natural therapy?
+But so can a dozen natural therapies - and without the side effects.
+So, which would you choose to try first?
+A prescription or natural therapy?

 Anti-migraine drugs cause side effects, some unpleasant, some serious, in 30-40 percent of users.
 Natural therapies rarely cause side effects.
 If a side effect occurs, it usually is mild and often disappears with an adjustment in dosage.